W427697/Discord-/docs/writing-tests/unit-testing.md

 Teams test a variety of UI characteristics using different tools.
 Each tool requires you to replicate the same component state over and over.
 That’s a maintenance headache.
 Ideally, you’d set up your tests in the same way and reuse that across tools.

 Storybook enables you to isolate a component and capture its use cases in a `*.stories.js|ts` file.
-Stories are standard JavaScript modules cross-compatible with the whole JavaScript ecosystem—no API lock-in.
+Stories are standard JavaScript modules cross-compatible with the whole JavaScript ecosystem.

 Stories are a practical starting point for UI testing.
 Import stories into tools like [Jest](https://jestjs.io/), [Testing Library](https://testing-library.com/), [Vitest](https://vitest.dev/) and [Playwright](https://playwright.dev/), to save time and maintenance work.